Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

    future.

-To understand in detail how Selenium-RC Server works  and why it uses proxy injection and hightened privilege modes you must first understand `the same origin policy`_.
+To understand in detail how Selenium-RC Server works  and why it uses proxy injection and heightened privilege modes you must first understand `the same origin policy`_.

 The Same Origin Policy
 ~~~~~~~~~~~~~~~~~~~~~~